 Most people have a general understanding of what constitutes disorderly conduct.
-Bar fights, public rioting, or an unruly fan running onto the field of play during the action are probably of few examples that come to mind.
+Bar fights, public rioting, or an unruly fan running onto the field of play during the game are a few examples.

-To be specific, Minn.
-Stat. § 609.72 defines Disorderly Conduct as anyone that engages in behavior in a public or private place, who knowing, or having reasonable grounds to know that it will alarm, anger or disturb others or provoke an assault or breach of the peace.
-This generally includes three types of behavior:
+Minn.
+Stat. § 609.72 defines Disorderly Conduct as anyone that engages in behavior in a public or private place, who knowing, or having reasonable grounds to know that their behavior will alarm, anger or disturb others or provoke an assault or breach of the peace.
+This includes three types of behavior:

 (1) Engaging in brawling or fighting

 (3) Engaging in offensive, obscene, abusive, boisterous, or noisy conduct or inoffensive, obscene, or abusive language tending reasonably to arouse alarm, anger, or resentment in others.

 Anyone who engages in brawling or fighting may be facing a disorderly conduct charge, or a more serious assault charge.
 If you are charged with disorderly conduct or assault, Minnesota courts recognize affirmative defenses including the use of reasonable force and self-defense.